druidfi/gdpr-mysqldump/README.md

 ### MySqlOptions file

-You are able to have your gdpr-expressions/replacement options set in a mysql options file file.
+You are able to have your gdpr-expressions/replacement options set in a mysql options file.
 It is to appear under the `[mysqldump]` section.

 So, for example, you might have `/etc/my.cnf` with the following content